-I looked forward to college anticipating that it would be different – more engaging, more interesting, more innovative.
+I looked forward to college anticipating that it would be different – more engaging, interesting, and innovative.
 I was wrong.
-My undergraduate education, except for a few bright spots, was just an extension of my K-12 education including more grill and drill with sages on the stages (literally since I went to such a large university); taking notes and taking lots of multiple choice tests.
+My undergraduate education, except for a few bright spots, was just an extension of my K-12 education including more grill and drill with sages on the stages (literally since I went to such a large university); taking notes and taking lots of multiple-choice tests.
 During my freshman year, I thought that if I had one wish, it would be to change the educational system (which has stayed with me ever since).

-The following text provides a summary of Rogers’ major themes about learning and education from Freedom to Learn and comes from Weibell, C. J. (2011).
+The following text summarizes Rogers’ major themes about learning and education from Freedom to Learn and comes from Weibell, C. J. (2011).
 Principles of learning: 7 principles to guide personalized, student-centered learning in the technology-enhanced, blended learning environment. (via principlesoflearning.wordpress.com)

 Five Elements Of Experiential Learning

 Rogers (1969) listed five defining elements of significant or experiential learning:

 - It has a quality of personal involvement – Significant learning has a quality of personal involvement in which “the whole person in both his feeling and cognitive aspects [is] in the learning event” (p.
 5).

 - It is self-initiated – “Even when the impetus or stimulus comes from the outside, the sense of discovery, of reaching out, of grasping and comprehending, comes from within” (p.
 5).